klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 ```

 #### AccountKeyMultiSig
-AccountKeyMultiSig is a structure for storing and managing multiple private key strings.
+AccountKeyMultiSig is a class for storing and managing multiple private key strings.

 The following describes how to update an account with AccountKeyMultiSig.
 Write the following into testFunction() and run it.